 Theoretical research on labor market pooling formalizes the elements of Marshall's analysis and also extends them in various directions.
 Helsley and Strange (1990) show how the matching of workers who are heterogeneous in their skills and firms who are heterogeneous in their labor demands can generate an agglomeration economy.
+Strange, Hejazi, and Tang (2006) demonstrate that the firms who face greater difficulty in matching will locate in thick markets.
 Krugman (1991) models the effects of shocks on workers and firms.
 Overman and Puga (2010) extend this approach to derive the specific prediction that industries facing stronger idiosyncratic shocks will exhibit a greater tendency to agglomerate and that agglomeration will be associated with worker turnover.
 Matouschek and Robert-Nicoud (2005), Combes and Duranton (2006), and Almazan, de Motta, and Titman (2007) all consider the tension between the beneficial turnover considered by Marshall and the risks that firms and workers face that others - either their opposites or their rivals - will expropriate value created by specific investments.
 In particular, a firm may be reluctant to train its workers if this training would provoke either opportunism by its employees or poaching by its rivals.
-More recent theoretical papers on labor pooling include Gerlach, Rønde, and Stahl (2009), who consider the interaction between labor pooling and innovation, and Picard and Wildasin (2011), who consider the interaction with input sharing.
+More recent theoretical papers on labor pooling include Gerlach, Rønde, and Stahl (2009), who consider the interaction with input sharing.
 A survey of the larger microfoundations literature, including labor market pooling, can be found in Duranton and Puga (2004).

 The empirical literature on labor market pooling is a part of the very large literature that considers agglomeration economies more generally.
 This literature has established a robust relationship between various sorts of agglomeration and productivity.
 Although much of this literature has focused on manufacturing industries, the relationship is also present in service sectors.
 Theories of agglomeration economies capturing all three of Marshall's microfoundations all predict this agglomeration-productivity relationship.
 As a result of this "Marshallian equivalence" (see Duranton and Puga, 2004), there remains a lot of uncertainty about the relative strengths of the various agglomeration forces.
 Looking at coagglomeration patterns across a range of industries, Ellison, Glaeser, and Kerr (2010) find that firms drawing from the same sorts of labor pool tend to coagglomerate.
-Jofre-Montseny, Marín-López, and Viladecans-Marsal (2011) carry out a similar exercise and also find evidence consistent with labor market pooling.1
+Jofre-Monseny, Marín-López, and Viladecans-Marsal (2011) carry out a similar exercise and also find evidence consistent with labor market pooling.2